divSivasankaran/Face-Recognition-on-Android/README.md

 **Please bear in mind that the purpose was to just demonstrate and quickly integrate existing open-source Face APIs as a starter kit for further work.
 This is by no means an out-of-the-box solution for FR, nor is it a production ready app.**

+As they often say in CS circles: *there's no free lunch*.

+This is useful for anyone who (like me) has struggled to get existing open-source face recognition stuff to work on multiple android platforms & show basic POCs with subject enrollment, recognition etc.

 For face recognition on the devices, the following libraries have been used/integrated:

  * [OpenCV FaceRecognition](https://docs.opencv.org/2.4/modules/contrib/doc/facerec/facerec_tutorial.html#face-recognition-with-opencv)